orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 There is a larger commercial project called Infinite Dreams.
 The full project uses 4 ZED cameras and RTX GPU.
 I contributed the Computer Vision consulting while variable.io wrote beautiful custom generative graphics and simulations.
-The position of people on escalators tracked by ZED cameras acts as an input intot the cloth simulation driving the realtime graphics/simulation.
+The position of people on escalators tracked by ZED cameras acts as an input into the cloth simulation driving the realtime graphics/simulation.

 The above is a tutorial/guide using NVIDIA Jetson a single ZED camera.
 It demonstrates it's perfectly feasible to run the project on such device (making better use of space and especially energy).